Why choose this course

 Are you ready to meet the challenges of twenty-first century healthcare?

-If you’re a healthcare professional, this course could enhance your existing skills, knowledge and understanding so you’re ready to take on leadership and management responsibilities in a healthcare organisation.
-We’ll help you develop into a visionary leader who can inspire others and provide high quality, innovative healthcare around the world.
+If you are a healthcare professional, this course could enhance your existing skills, knowledge and understanding so you are ready to take on leadership and management responsibilities in a healthcare organisation.
+We will help you develop into a visionary leader who can inspire others and provide high quality, innovative healthcare around the world.

-You’ll learn alongside students on other healthcare courses, and share knowledge and ideas from all areas of healthcare.
+You will learn alongside other healthcare professionals, and share knowledge and ideas from all areas of healthcare.

 What you will study

 This course is designed to develop your healthcare career.
-You’ll examine decision making, service design, implementation of change, patient safety and risk management in a range of healthcare settings.
+You will examine decision making, service redesign, implementation of change, patient safety and risk management, all in a range of healthcare settings.

-Once you’ve graduated, you’ll be ready to meet the current and future needs of health service users in the UK and beyond.
+Once you’ve graduated, you will be ready to meet the current and future needs of health service users in the UK and beyond.

-This programme has an optional module and can take 2-5 years to complete.
+This programme has an optional module and can take two to five years to complete.